-Jagdeep Dhankhar elected 14th Vice President of India | Politics
+Jagdeep Dhankhar elected 14th vice president of India | Politics

 - India

-NDA candidate Jagdeep Dhankhar was elected as the 14th Vice President of India on Saturday as he defeated joint Opposition candidate Margaret Alva.
+National Democratic Alliance candidate Jagdeep Dhankhar was elected as the 14th vice president of India on Saturday as he defeated the Opposition's candidate Margaret Alva.

-Dhankhar, a former governor of West Bengal, secured 528 votes while 80-year-old Alva got 182.
+Dhankhar, a former governor of West Bengal, secured 528 votes against Alva's 182.
+His victory margin was the highest since 1997.

+Wishes poured in from various quarters after the election result was announced with President Droupadi Murmu, Prime Minister Narendra Modi, Congress President Sonia Gandhi and Alva congratulating Dhankhar.

+The nation will benefit from Dhankhar's long and rich experience in public life, the president tweeted.

 The numbers were stacked in favour of Dhankhar as the ruling BJP enjoys an absolute majority in Lok Sabha and has 91 members in Rajya Sabha.
 The BJP heads the National Democratic Alliance (NDA).